 Many of the concoctions that mixed drink archaeologist Ted “Dr. Cocktail” Haigh unearthed in his seminal Vintage Drinks and Forgotten Cocktails are now anything but forgotten.
 Some, like the Corpse Reviver #2, have become staples.

-This can not be said, however, of the Delicious Sour.
-A clear ancestor of the mid-century tiki classics but just a hair less overpowering in terms of sweetness, for my tastebuds it’s definitely a delicious sour, if not the delicious sour.
+Not so with the Delicious Sour.
+A clear ancestor of the mid-century tiki classics but just a hair less overpoweringly sweet, for my tastebuds it’s definitely a delicious sour, if not the delicious sour.
 It’s a shame it’s not better known.

-Then there was the base spirit, American apple brandy, aka apple jack which was eclipsed by its daintier French cousin, calvados, for probably close to 80 year.
+Then there was the base spirit, American apple brandy, aka applejack, was eclipsed by its daintier French cousin, calvados, for close to 80 years and, to this day, most people don’t even know there’s such as thing as apple brandy.
 Fortunately, the long and steady cocktail revival of the past thirty years has made American apple brandy from the Laird Company far easier to come by.
 This sour is just one of many great reasons to pick some of it up.

 The Delicious Sour